-It is possible that changes to inspection procedures, such as those described above, could impose additional financial and legal obligations on us.
+It is possible that changes to inspection procedures could impose additional financial and legal obligations on us.
 Changes to inspection procedures could also impose additional costs and obligations on our customers and may, in certain cases, render the shipment of certain types of cargo uneconomical or impractical.
 Any such changes or developments may have a material adverse effect on our business, financial condition and earnings.